 Montessori Activities by Age

 As many of you have read in the past, I believe wholeheartedly that Montessori is a lifestyle.
-Your journey with Montessori begins as soon as you, the parent, begin gathering knowledge, educating yourself on the Montessori theory, and embracing the philosophy.
+Your journey with Montessori begins as soon as you begin to gather knowledge of the Montessori theory.
+Embracing the philosophy will come soon after.